Abdullayev999/Abdullayev999/README.md

-## Связь
+## Education

 📖 Higher education

 📆 2014 - 2018

 📍 The Academy of Public Administration Under the President of the Republic of Azerbaijan
+***

+📖 Course

+📆 2019 - 2021

+📍 STEP IT (Software development)
 ***